rendell/theconchparadox/chapters/Conch_book/12-home.md

 I never consciously noticed this positioning during those early months.
 The painting had simply found its natural place in my carefully curated environment, a reminder of the intellectual insights I had gained during our Rotterdam journey.
 But the irony was building, even if I couldn't see it yet.

-Sophie, meanwhile, developed her own relationship with my office retreat.
+Amelie, meanwhile, developed her own relationship with my office retreat.
 She would walk right in without hesitation, asking for help with homework, requesting playtime, or simply wanting to share something exciting from her day.
 Her interruptions were always welcome—perhaps because she approached my space with the innocence of someone who didn't yet understand that adults sometimes hide from each other.

 "Daddy's in his shell again," she might say, though I'm not sure she recognized the full meaning of her metaphor.
-Sophie seemed to instinctively understand that getting me "out of my shell" was sometimes necessary, and she possessed the confidence to breach boundaries that Lay increasingly felt were designed to exclude her.
+Amelie seemed to instinctively understand that getting me "out of my shell" was sometimes necessary, and she possessed the confidence to breach boundaries that Lay increasingly felt were designed to exclude her.

 ## When retreat becomes routine

 The return to work overload happened gradually, then suddenly.
-Despite our Rotterdam promises to prioritize family, both Elena and I found it difficult to say no to projects that offered financial security after our lean year abroad.
-Elena, especially, felt pressure to accept every opportunity, given how much we had lived on Cornerstone's reserves during our medical crisis with minimal activity.
+Despite our Rotterdam promises to prioritize family, both Lay and I found it difficult to say no to projects that offered financial security after our lean year abroad.
+Lay especially felt pressure to accept every opportunity, given how much we had lived on Cornerstone's reserves during our medical crisis with minimal activity.

 Before long, we were competing again for time and space to work, despite having agreed repeatedly in Rotterdam that family would come first.
-The familiar patterns reasserted themselves with disappointing inevitability: overlapping deadlines, competing priorities, and the stress of managing both business partnerships and marriage simultaneously.
+The familiar patterns reasserted themselves with disappointing inevitability: overlapping deadlines, competing priorities, and the stress of managing both business partnership and marriage simultaneously.

 When tensions arose around work allocation or household responsibilities, I found myself falling back on a script that felt protective but proved destructive: "This isn't going anywhere.
 I'm going to my office to work."

 The phrase became my exit strategy from difficult conversations.
 Rather than engaging with Lay's concerns about our relationship patterns, rather than sitting with the discomfort of conflicts that had no clear solutions, I would retreat to the one space where I maintained complete control.
 The office door became a physical barrier to emotional availability.

 Sometimes I would even lock it—not consciously trying to exclude Lay, but creating an environment where I could focus without interruption.
 From my perspective, I was protecting my productivity and mental space.
-From Lay's perspective, I was choosing work over relationship, using my perfect sanctuary as a fortress against emotional intimacy.
+From her perspective, I was choosing work over relationship, using my perfect sanctuary as a fortress against emotional intimacy.

 The more beautiful and comfortable I made the office, the more time I wanted to spend there.
 It became my preferred environment—a place where everything was organized according to my preferences, where I could engage with intellectually stimulating challenges rather than emotionally complex relationship dynamics, where I felt competent and in control rather than uncertain and vulnerable.